Rehabilitation after brain injury

 It is advisable to contact several units and visit them to assess their suitability before making a decision.
 There are several other directories of rehabilitation professionals in private practice and you can find some of these in the Useful organisations section.

-For more detailed information on brain injury rehabilitation see the Headway booklet Rehabilitation after brain injury.
+For more detailed information on brain injury rehabilitation see the Headway booklet Rehabilitation after brain injury, which you can download in the Related Resources section.